Welcome to 4 Rosen’s blog – this is where you’ll find news about what we’re doing in class.

 Hello and a Happy New Year!

-We’ve crammed a lot into our first three days back together!
+We’ve crammed a lot into our first four days back together!

-During our Maths lessons, we continued our work on multiplication and division, focusing on the six and nine times tables, alongside their related number facts.
+During our Maths lessons, we continued our work on multiplication and division, focusing on related multiplication and division facts and using informal written methods.
 If you haven’t already done so, please practise rapid times table recall with your child, alongside their related division inverse operations.
 This will be of increased importance as Year 4 continues and, indeed, as your child works their way further up Key Stage 2!

-Here is this week’s homework, alongside our poem for the half term:
+Here is this week’s homework, alongside our poem and other resources for the half term:

 Year 4 Key Vocabulary List – Spring Term 1